cashubtc/nuts/XX.md

 > [!NOTE]
 > Under the planned V3 extension, these spending paths will instead be
-> represented by two leaves in a NUT root tree: one requiring both the sender's
+> represented by two leaves in a NUTroot tree: one requiring both the sender's
 > and receiver's signatures, and another allowing the sender alone to reclaim
 > the funds after expiry.
 >